 This is because success doesn’t fuel your happiness.
-Sure, you may have that sense of achievement that comes with winning, but it would fade after a while to the level of happiness you had before that win.
+You may have that sense of achievement that comes with winning, but it would fade after a while to the level of happiness you had before that win.
 Being famous or having more money doesn’t make you happy either, especially if your basic needs are already covered.

 3. Happiness Has Only One Formula

 It’s simple: what makes you happy is not the same thing that makes the next person happy.
 People erroneously assume that we all want the same things in life to be happy.
 Everyone is unique, and you can only be fulfilled when you create your unique life.

 One common reason for the propagation of this myth is that a lot of people don’t know what makes them happy.
 If thoughts about money make you stressed, you assume that this must be the key to your happiness.
 However, while moving a little above the poverty line increases happiness, it has no correlation to happiness beyond that.

 Have you ever heard the phrase, “If you spend your whole life trying to be happy, you will fail?”
 Chasing happiness will only leave you as disgruntled and discontent as a lot of other people.
 The only difference could be that you’ll be pretending that you’re happy instead.